Bar Exam Passing Scores by State

 UBE total scores are based on a 400-point scale, and jurisdictions set their own minimum passing scores.
 The UBE is graded on a curve, and median scores tend to be highly consistent year-to-year.

 Grading the MEE and MPT is a little more complicated.
-Unlike the MBE, which is graded by the National Conference of Bar Examiners (NCBE), the MEE and MPT is graded by each jurisdiction.
+Unlike the MBE, which is graded by the National Conference of Bar Examiners (NCBE), the MEE and MPT are graded by each jurisdiction.
 The NCBE has published a detailed article explaining the system that its graders use for scoring those sections.
 This system centers on what the NCBE calls its “relative scoring” philosophy.
 Graders attend extensive workshops conducted by the NCBE, where they are trained to rank order answers based on whatever scale a jurisdiction uses.
 (The NCBE uses a 1-6 scale, but jurisdictions may set their own scale.)
 Because of this system, the NCBE does not release universal data on MEE or MPT scores.

 In a typical year, bar exam pass rates in most jurisdictions tend to fall between 60-80%.
 While you don’t need a perfect score, or anything close to one, to pass the UBE, you also want to be able to enter the test site confident that you’re prepared to handle whatever the NCBE can throw at you.
 To ensure that you have the best bar exam performance possible, most experts suggest signing up for a comprehensive bar exam prep course.
-While you’re shopping for a bar prep course, you might want to check out Quimbee Bar Review’s seven-day free trial.
-And, if you want to learn more about the UBE in general, be sure to check out our detailed guide!
+While you’re shopping for a bar prep course, you might want to check out Quimbee Bar Review.
+And, if you want to learn more about the UBE in general, be sure to check out our detailed guide.